 Production contract curve

 In the previous section, we observed that a multi-product firm can produce efficiently by allocating inputs based on the tangency of isoquants at points E* and E**.
-This shows that there can be more than one point of tangency or equilibrium, depending on the quantity of both outputs (products X and Y).
+This shows that there can be more than one point of tangency or equilibrium.
+This will depend on the quantity of both outputs (products X and Y).
 At each point of equilibrium, the combination of outputs is different.

 The production contract curve shows all these points of equilibrium, where different isoquants of products X and Y are tangent.
 Hence, all the points on the production contract curve lead to efficient production.
 The firm will choose to operate on this curve depending on the combination of quantity of X and Y they wish to produce.
 The combination of output of each product will, therefore, determine the amount of labour and capital allocated to them.

-This Edgeworth-Box diagram shows the production contract curve and all the points on the curve (including E*, E** and E***) depict the tangency of all possible isoquants of X and Y. Every point on this curve leads to an efficient allocation of inputs.
+Finally, this Edgeworth-Box diagram shows the production contract curve.
+Hence, all the points on the curve (including E*, E** and E***) depict the tangency of all possible isoquants of X and Y. Every point on this curve leads to an efficient allocation of inputs.
 Based on the quantity of X and Y that the firm wants to produce, it will choose to operate on one of the points on the curve.
-This will, in turn, determine the allocation of labour and capital to each product.
+This will, therefore, determine the allocation of labour and capital to each product.